Data-Pundits/PHM-Clustering/README.md

 ## Introduction
 Clustering is a technique used in fault diagnosis to identify groups of unlabelled data points based on their similarities and differences.
 The aim is to group together similar data points and assign them a label or category based on these similarities.
 The following clustering techniques are used in these Jupyter notebooks:

-- K-Means Clustering : `Kmeans_clustering`
+- K-Means Clustering : `Kmeans_clustering.ipynb`
-- Gaussian Clustering : `Gaussian_clustering`
+- Gaussian Clustering : `Gaussian_clustering.ipynb`
-- Hierarchical Clustering : `Hierarchical_clustering`
+- Hierarchical Clustering : `Hierarchical_clustering.ipynb`
-- Clustering after Discrete Wavelet Transform approach : `Wavelet_transform_clustering`
+- Clustering after Discrete Wavelet Transform approach : `Wavelet_transform_clustering.ipynb`
-- Dynamic Time Warping based Clustering : `DTW_clustering`
+- Dynamic Time Warping based Clustering : `DTW_clustering.ipynb`

 ## Pre-requisites
 - Jupyter Notebook